Filter elements, the heart of dust collectors – what makes them tick and how they work

 In order to explain the principle of filtration – i.e. the mechanical separation of substances from gases – it is necessary to look from the filter cell as a whole to the filter fiber in particular: here, physical effects are at work on a small scale that are important for the result on a large scale.

-The particles flowing through the filter cell follow the air flow.
+The particles that flow through the filter cell follow the air flow.
 The size and nature of these particles determine what happens inside the filter cell – on the filter fibers.

 Inertia effect: